Prompt Cache Economics — Why Your AI Bill Is Higher Than You Think

 This isn’t a suggestion.
 It’s math.
 Cache matching starts from token 0 and goes forward.
 As long as tokens 0 through N are exactly identical to the last request, those N tokens are a cache hit — no matter what comes after N.

-Example: your AI needs to know today’s date.
-The obvious move is to put it in the system prompt at the top.
+Say an AI needs to know today’s date.
+The obvious move: put it in the system prompt at the top.
 Clean, simple, completely wrong — every request is a cache miss.

 The correct approach: remove the date from the system prompt entirely.
 Then quietly inject it into the first user message:

 [Context: Today is 2026-04-02].
 The AI still knows the date.
 The cache is preserved.
-Your bill stays cheap.The cost is that your prompt now looks like a hack.
-You’re splitting “natural language context” into “machine-first structure” just to keep the first byte matching.
+The bill stays cheap.The cost is that the prompt now looks like a hack.
+It’s splitting “natural language context” into “machine-first structure” just to keep the first byte matching.

 This is why Anthropic’s docs say “put date/time in the human turn, not the system prompt.”
-Now you know why. ᕕ( ᐛ )ᕗ
+Now the reason is clear — it’s not a style suggestion.
+It’s a billing optimization. ᕕ( ᐛ )ᕗ

 OpenClaw’s context management uses exactly this architecture.